BBBase-EHeresy-PPPub/PPPub/docs/scenarios/quest_of_the_ringbearer.md

 Such an act caused much discussion among the residents of Bree, but none was more drawn to Frodo's accident than the strange hooded figure that had been sitting in the corner of the inn watching the Hobbits.
 Fortunately, the Ranger revealed himself to be a friend of Gandalf, something backed up by a letter left at the Prancing Pony for
 Frodo.

-(7_pdfcoffee.com_quest-of-the-ringbearerpdf-pdf-free_media/media/image23.jpeg){width="5.166666666666667in"
-height="3.5236111111111112in"}However, this mysterious Ranger, going by the name of Strider, is more than he seems at first.
-Strider is aware of the dread truth of what now stalks Frodo and his companions, and that the Hobbits are not nearly as frightened as perhaps they should be.
-If Frodo is to avoid the clutches of the Ringwraiths, he must trust in Strider who himself must get the Hobbits out of Bree before the Nazgûl can find them.

-(7_pdfcoffee.com_quest-of-the-ringbearerpdf-pdf-free_media/media/image24.jpeg){width="2.5in"
-height="2.5034722222222223in"}

 LAYOUT